Skip to main content

 If they’re not responding well to that, move on to changing your baby’s clothes or diaper, both of which will rouse them enough to stay awake for the long haul.
 Think about how you would like to be woken up – with loud noises and sudden movements, or calming tones and softer movements?
 It’s the same for your baby.

-While doctors, friends, and fellow parents might tell you to never wake a sleeping baby, there are a few times that you need to listen to your parent-gut and get that little one up.
+While doctors, friends, and fellow parents might tell you to never wake a sleeping baby, there are a few times you need to listen to your parent-gut and get that little one up.
 We know sleep is just as precious for you as it is for your baby.
 But it’s also just as important to know when to trade in sleep for the safety of your precious peanut.
 Our tips will help everyone get the right amount sleep at the right times, so no one is cranky.

 Holly Riddle